jhs/deepeval/docs/blog/deepeval-vs-ragas.md

 But the very research nature of Ragas means that you're not going to get as good a developer experience compared to DeepEval.
 In fact, we had to re-implement all of Ragas's metrics into our own RAG metrics back in early 2024 because they didn't offer things such as:

-- Explanability (reasoning for metric scores)
+- Explainability (reasoning for metric scores)
 - Verbose debugging (the thinking process of LLM judges used for evaluation)
 - Using any custom LLM-as-a-judge (as required by many organizations)
 - Evaluation cost tracking

 And our users simply couldn't wait for Ragas to ship it before being able to use it in DeepEval's ecosystem (that's why you see that we have our own RAG metrics, and the RAGASMetric, which just wraps around Ragas' metrics but with less functionality).

-For those that argues that Ragas is more trusted because they have a research-paper, that was back in 2023 and the metrics has changed a lot since then.
+For those who argue that Ragas is more trusted because they have a research paper, that was back in 2023 and the metrics have changed a lot since then.

 ### Metrics

 DeepEval and Ragas both specialize in RAG evaluation, however:

-- **Ragas**'s metrics has limited support for explanability, verbose log debugging, and error handling, and customizations
+- **Ragas**'s metrics have limited support for explainability, verbose log debugging, error handling, and customizations
 - **DeepEval**'s metrics go beyond RAG, with support for agentic workflows, LLM chatbot conversations, all through its plug-and-play metrics.

 DeepEval also integrates with Confident AI so you can bring these metrics to your organization whenever you're ready.